Findy/firebase-auth-id_token_keeper/README.md

     - code: 401
     - message: "Signature has expired."
     - You should refresh your token on the client side.
+- `JWT::DecodeError`
+    - code: 401
+    - message: "Invalid JWT format."
+    - You should send JWT with valid format.

 ## Installation